What is Action Learning?

 - What happened? – The speaker will state the reaction of their colleagues when they brought their colleagues into the picture of how they wanted to change the approach to doing some of the duties.

 - Was it any different from expectations? – State expectations and whether the results were negative or positive according to those expectations.

 - Was the set member able to implement all solutions from the previous meeting?
 If not, what, and how that implementation could have been handled better.

 - Define the lesson learned from the action.

 From the report, the facilitator can now propel the meeting to discuss the issues.
 The process puts the set members into another iteration of the action learning procedure.
 However, action learning is now meant to address new questions or problems.
 The facilitator may need to put the following questions to the set members to form a basis for handling the question or problem at hand.

 - What action should be taken after learning the issues?

 - What action points should they identify in order to solve the issue?

-Action learning has taken over the world in managing high profile organizations, groups, and individuals.
-Apart from solving complex challenges in these organizations, Action Learning has become an icebreaker of tension that used to loom between executive management and the staff.
-This method has played a major role to bridge the existing gap between these two groups of staff members by bringing them together in working as one team.
+Action learning has become quite popular in managing high profile organizations, groups, and individuals.
+Apart from solving complex challenges in these organizations, action learning has become an icebreaker of tension that used to loom between executive management and the staff.
+This method has played a major role in bridging the existing gap between these two groups of staff members by bringing them together in working as one team.